 Simultaneous with or just after verification, a potential bond can be assessed for compliance with one of the green bond standards.
 Some standards are more narrowly focused on carbon reductions, while others are tailored to local concerns, like urban air pollution for those originating in China.
 Each standard also has different requirements for ex-anti and ex-post reporting of green credentials.
 These are explicitly environmental, not financial, standards.
 The financial rating of green bonds and borrowers is left to the existing credit rating agencies.
-This allows environmental standards bodies to partially divest themselves of reputational risks (and potential financial liabilities), which are instead held by groups like Moody’s and S&P. In an interesting development, credit rating agencies themselves are beginning to offer environmental ratings of bonds, which, while separate from their financial rating systems, more directly tether the two forms of risk in a single corporate actor and in the performance of the bond (Moody’s Investor Services 2016).
+This allows environmental standards bodies to partially divest themselves of risks (and potential financial liabilities), which are instead held by groups like Moody’s and S&P. In an interesting development, credit rating agencies themselves are beginning to offer environmental ratings of bonds, which, while separate from their financial rating systems, more directly tether the two forms of risk in a single corporate actor and in the performance of the bond (Moody’s Investor Services 2016).

 Once issuers have identified projects for (re)financing and adopted and verified a framework, they contract with one or several underwriting banks.
 These are typically major investment banks that operate in the jurisdiction where target buyers are located and that hold significant balances in the relevant currency.
 As in all bond issuance, this contract represents a significant – if not the most significant – moment in both risk origination and distribution.
 The underwriter(s) becomes the temporary holder of the full debt load; assumes the responsibility for pricing the debt (in conjunction with the rating agencies) and finding buyers; and, in the event the entire debt offering does not sell, promises to buy the unsold portion of claims to that debt.
 The packaging of financial debt and environmental risk through practices of evaluation and pricing represents the moment when these risks coalesce into a commodified form.
 From here, the commodity can begin to circulate, spreading risk to new nodes.

 After underwriting, the financial risk embodied in the bond is distributed to buyers.
-The environmental and financial risk become partitioned more broadly as institutional purchasers, in effect, distribute the conjoined risk across shareholders or pension members.
-Thus far, a relatively small group of investors have sought green bonds: institutional purchasers who have a CSR or ESG mandate, sovereign funds, and investment banks with dedicated ESG (or even green bond) funds.
-Fixed-income institutional purchasers tend to have very low financial risk tolerance, which manifests in avoidance of environmental/reputation risks that have little historical performance data (Arjaliès, 2015).
+The environmental and financial risk becomes partitioned more broadly as institutional purchasers, in effect, distribute the conjoined risk across shareholders or pension members.
+Thus far in the short history of green bonds, a relatively small group of investors has been particularly keen on green bonds: institutional purchasers who have a CSR or ESG mandate, sovereign funds, and investment banks with dedicated ESG (or even green bond) funds.
+Fixed-income institutional purchasers tend to have very low financial risk tolerance, which manifests in avoidance of environmental/reputation risks that have little historical performance data.
 With every green bond issuance, however, comes new data that can be used to evaluate the environmental risk commodified in green bonds.
 This facilitates the further commodification of risk by making it easier for risk-averse investors to purchase green debt, demonstrating increased demand, prompting further issuances.